 - Apple Watch 7 rumors — 3 biggest upgrades to expect

 - Plus: iPhone 13 dummy units tease design changes — including smaller notch

-Along with a flat-edged design that Apple has adopted in iPad Pro and the iPhone 12, the company may bring in a smaller processor, according to MacRumors.
-Reports suggest Apple will use System in Package tech from its Taiwanese supplier ASE Technology to make a double-sided S7 processor.
+Along with a flat-edged design that Apple has adopted in iPad Pro and the iPhone 12, the company may bring in a smaller processor, according to MacRumors (opens in new tab).
+Reports suggest (opens in new tab) Apple will use System in Package tech from its Taiwanese supplier ASE Technology to make a double-sided S7 processor.
 That would free up some space, perhaps for a larger battery.